Young Alumni Profiles

 “I have never met a more caring set of intellectuals than the journalism professors at Ithaca College,” Davidson said.

-After graduating a year early, Davidson now works at Merrill Lynch in their marketing department.
-He started there in June 2012 as an online video content producer and editor.
-Describing the work he does as “journalistic at its core,” Davidson says his work is a way to help encourage discussion between Merrill Lynch clients and their financial advisors about investment portfolios.
+After graduation – which he completed a year early – Davidson worked at Merrill Lynch in their marketing department.
+He started there in June 2012 as an online video content producer and editor with the task of encouraging discussion between Merrill Lynch clients and their financial advisors about investment portfolios.

-Although Davidson no longer works directly in media, he doesn’t believe the industry should discourage students.
+Although his position was not directly in media, Davidson described the work he was doing was “journalistic at its core.”
+He said he doesn’t believe the industry should discourage students.

 “All I can say is if you do something and you love it and commit yourself to it, you will find an audience,” Davidson said.